 Each high school course has a final exam at the end of each semester.
 This exam is a part of the final grade.
 Students who do not attempt the final exam will be given an incomplete and will not receive credit for the course.
+It is the student's responsibility to work with staff to take the final exam within a timely manner.
+After four weeks, the incomplete will be changed to an 'F', if the final exam has not been completed.
 Beginning with the 2017 graduating cohort, all students must take and pass the American Civics Act Exam in order to graduate.